lucapantea/lucapantea/README.md

 ### Hi there 👋

 I'm Luca, and I'm currently a MSc Student in Artificial Intelligence at the University of Amsterdam.
-My research interests revolve around graph algorithms and representational learning 🌐, but I am also interested in reinforcement learning 🕹️, generative modelling 🪸 and AI4Sicence 🧬.
+My research interests revolve around graph algorithms and representational learning 🌐, but I am also interested in recommender systems 🎯, reinforcement learning 🕹️, generative modelling 🪸 and AI4Sicence 🧬.